Rolling Thunder (film): Test screening

-AIP release
+Release

-Flynn says American International Pictures "distributed it, as is, without re-cutting it.
+Flynn says AIP "distributed it, as is, without re-cutting it.
 It made them a fortune."
+It opened in Los Angeles on October 7, 1977, and in New York City one week later.

 For reasons still not convincingly stated, the film was released in Spain in 1982 as El expreso de Corea ("The Korean Express"), sometimes spelled in the media with a hyphen (ex-preso), which translates as "The former prisoner [literally, convict] from Korea".
 A Korean War setting was included as well in the Spanish dubbing instead of the original Vietnam War scenario.
 A possible reason could be the title's slight similarity with the hugely successful El expreso de medianoche (Midnight Express), which was released earlier in Spain.
 However, the replacement of Vietnam by Korea is still left unexplained—even more so considering the fact that the time span of the Korean War, 1950–1953, conflicts with the alleged 7-year stay as POWs in the camp and the actual 1973 setting of the film.

+Home media

+The film was released on Blu-ray and DVD in the United Kingdom by StudioCanal UK on January 30, 2012.
+It was released on Manufactured On Demand DVD by MGM in January 2011.
+It was released on Blu-ray in the United States by Shout!
+Factory on May 28, 2013.